zeinabss/Zeinab_Sobhani_Test/README.md

     7 - Cache can expire

-Please find the solution in the Python (.py) or Jupyter (.inpy) folders under the name "TLRUCache".
+Please find the solution in the Python (.py) or Jupyter (.ipynb) folders under the name "TLRUCache".
 The test cases is shown in the Jupyter Notebook file.
 In this solution, LRU method was used to remove the key values when the capacity is full.
 The LRU has an expiry time for all the keys, from the time they are added to the cache.
 The distributed system is connected to the main source.
 In case the key does not exist in the cache, we run a query on the main source, to find the value.
 Then add the value to the cache for future use.
 A search method is defined in the main database, which is not included in this code.
 Therefore the parts related to the main source are commented out.
 Instead, when the key does not exist in the cache, the "get" method returns -1.